openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 Cross-device installation-free is not supported.

-**Resolution Steps**
+**Resolution**

-Confirm that the application is not for cross-device installation-free.
+Ensure the installation-free operation is performed on the same device.

 ## 16000058 Invalid URI Flag Specified